 We don’t delve into politics much on Tedium, but it’s not often that politics creates a perfect example of how people struggle with PDF files.

-Justice Department Special Counsel Robert Mueller’s most recent indictment of Manafort noted how the lobbyist and his colleague, Richard Gates, collaborated on modifying a PDF document by converting the document into Word format, changing an amount in the document, then changing it back to a PDF.
+Justice Department Special Counsel Robert Mueller’s 2018 indictment of Manafort noted how the lobbyist and his colleague, Richard Gates, collaborated on modifying a PDF document by converting the document into Word format, changing an amount in the document, then changing it back to a PDF.

 This created something called a paper trail, bolstering Mueller’s case against Manafort.